olaven/exam-PG5100/README.md

 ## General notes
 * I have configured a maven-plugin to build a Docker-image in the "package"-phase.
 Will be visible in "verify"-logging.
 * `mvn clean verify` will run frontend-tests locally _and_ in docker.
-Normally, this is would usually be unnecessary, but I am leaving it that way because this is an exam, and I want to show as much as possible.
+Normally, this is would be unnecessary, but I am leaving it that way because this is an exam, and I want to show as much as possible.

 ## Entry points